TypeCheck JS

 log: false, // default false.
 Same as method log()

-fail: false, // default false.
+fail: false, // default true.
 Same as method fail()

 }